Image from Billy Ortiz

 Eight women formed the Woman’s Club of Lakeside in 1910.
 Josephine was one of the eight charter members and her daughter, Mary Ross, was elected the first president.
 At their next meeting each member brought a guest who would also join the club.

-Their mission was mutual helpfulness and sociability, the cultivation of interest in intellectual and civic pursuit for Lakeside.
+Their mission was mutual helpfulness and sociability, the cultivation of interest in intellectual and civic pursuits for Lakeside.
 The red geranium was to be the club flower; red and green were chosen for the club colors, dues would be 25 cents a year and membership was by invitation.

 Just a few of the many events in the history of the Woman’s Cub of Lakeside:

-•Assisted with the building of the Lakeside Town Hall in 1911.
+Assisted with the building of the Lakeside Town Hall in 1911.

-When we realize that the original dues were 25 cents per year later raised to 50 cents, the amount of money given to community projects from 1910 to 1920 and the years following was made through hard work and community spirit—qualities still very evident in the club today.
+When we realize that the original dues were 25 cents per year later raised to 50 cents, the amount of money given to community projects from 1910 to 1923 and the years following was made through hard work and community spirit—qualities still very evident in the club today.